leancloud/servlet-getting-started/README.md

 # Java Getting started

-A simple Java application, based on Servlet, packaged as a WAR file, for LeanEngine Python runtime.
+A simple Java application, based on Servlet, packaged as a WAR file, for LeanEngine Java runtime.

 ## Documentation